 - Mass = grams (g)

 But your mass isn't given in grams?
 Don't worry; why don't you take some time to discover how to properly convert between different densities and weights?

 The calculated value is numerically identical to 1 u (or 1 Da = Dalton, used in biochemistry).
 A Dalton is a unit of atomic mass equal to the mass of 1/12 of a particle of carbon ¹²C.

 Molar mass and moles

 A mole is a unit used for measuring matter.
-One mol contains exactly 6.02214076×10²³ elementary particles (this number is called the Avogadro's Number).
+One mole contains exactly 6.02214076×10²³ elementary entities, which can include atoms, molecules, ions, or other particles (this number is called the [Avogadro's Number]).
 When we use g/mol, we describe the weight of one mole of a given substance.

 Molar mass is often confused with atomic or molecular mass.
 Although their values are identical, they describe different quantities.

 - Atomic mass informs us about the mass of a unit of a given substance